ahauserus/patterns/README.md

 Contributors:

+NB: The codes are implemented in Python and C.
 Questions:
 ```
-1. Write a C program that counts the number of uppercase and lowercase letters, as well as the number of other characters.
+1. Write a program that counts the number of uppercase and lowercase letters, as well as the number of other characters.
 Test Data :
 Input characters : w3resource
 Expected Output :